inogs/LTRANS_Zlev/LTRANS_Zlev_user_manual.md

                              !
 998 : Keep constant depth under zero
                              !
 999 : Keep constant depth under zeta
                              !
 1000: Oil Spill
-  OpenOceanBoundary = .TRUE. !
+  BottomRelease = .FALSE.    !
+Set to .true. to release particles 0.1m above the bottom OpenOceanBoundary = .TRUE. !
 Note: If you want to allow particles to "escape" via
                              !  open ocean boundaries, set this to TRUE; Escape means
                              !  that the particle will stick to the boundary and